 After completion of the Broad Street Rapid Transit Study in Spring 2014 and with endorsements and assistance from the Virginia DRPT, the City of Richmond and Henrico County, GRTC Transit System applied for a TIGER (Transportation Investment Generating Economy Recovery) grant from the U.S. Department of Transportation (DOT).
 On September 13, 2014 DOT Secretary, Anthony Foxx awarded GRTC a TIGER grant in the amount of $24.9M.
 Overall cost of the GRTC BRT Project will be supported with matching funds from the Commonwealth of Virginia, the City of Richmond and Henrico County.

 The project team completed the Preliminary Engineering Phase in July 2015.
 The team began the Semi-Final Design in August 2015 and completed it in October 2015.
 The Design Build procurement process started in September 2015 and ended in April 2016 with an award to Lane Construction Corporation.
-Construction is expected to begin Summer 2016.
-Between September 2017 and October 2017, BRT operations will be tested and accepted.
-Final BRT operations will begin October 2017.
+Construction began in Summer 2016.
+Before opening to the public, BRT operations will be tested and accepted.
+Final BRT operations will begin in 2018.

 The project will provide service from Willow Lawn in the west to Rocketts Landing in the east, including fourteen stations and more than three miles of dedicated travel lanes.